21 Oct Trips Your Youngest and Oldest Family Members Will Enjoy

 London is a great destination for families looking to travel overseas.
 Many attractions appeal to visitors of all ages, including castles, abbeys, palaces, art galleries, museums, parks, the London Zoo, Ripley’s Believe it or Not, and a giant Ferris wheel.
-Ride the red double-decker buses, which inexpensively take you just about anywhere you want to go within the city, or plan day trips to connect with Shakespeare or the Beatles.
+Ride the red double-decker buses, which inexpensively take you just about anywhere you want to go within the city or plan day trips to connect with Shakespeare or the Beatles.

-On a multigenerational family vacation, age range of participants can range from 3 or younger to 80 or older, which requires some planning to pull off.
+On a multigenerational family vacation, the age range of participants can range from 3 or younger to 80 or older, which requires some planning to pull off.

 For instance, a grandparent with arthritis or peripheral arterial disease can walk only a limited distance, and a 5-year-old will have a hard time keeping pace with his 6’5” dad.
 So the physical exercise must be limited and paced so no one feels left out.
-One great activity the whole family can enjoy without physical difficulty is a river cruise down the Thames, Rhine, or other major waterway.
+One great activity the whole family can enjoy without physical difficulty is a river cruise down the Thames, Rhine, or other major waterways.

 When planning the trip, ask everyone going – especially the kids – for one or two activities they’d really enjoy.
 Organize the itinerary so you hit as many of these wish-list items as possible.
 Kids especially will enjoy the vacation more if their requests are respected and delivered on.